 If you back up to parent company Stanley Black & Decker, USA-based manufacturing occurs on a much wider scale, claiming 48 U.S. manufacturing facilities.
 The company maintains these facilities across two dozen or so states.

 Overseas manufacturing, which still dominates the majority of DeWalt power tools, occurs largely in Brazil, China, the Czech Republic, Italy, Mexico, and the United Kingdom.

 With companies owned by parent organizations, it can be difficult to estimate size.
 DeWalt claims over 10,000 employees across all of its facilities on its LinkedIn page.
 Since all of the Stanley Black & Decker brands employ a number about 6X greater than that, 10,000 seems to be a relatively believable figure.

 Milwaukee Electric Tool Corporation currently employs more than 1,400 people just in the United States.
-In 2020 Milwaukee Tool has plans to invest more than $100 million into its West Bend, Wisconsin facility and others and create 350 new jobs in the USA.
-Worldwide, Milwaukee parent company TTI employs more than 22,000 people.
+In 2020 Milwaukee Tool invested more than $100 million into its West Bend, Wisconsin facility and others and create 350 new jobs in the USA.
+Worldwide, Milwaukee’s parent company TTI employs more than 22,000 people.

 What Parent Companies are Behind Milwaukee and DeWalt?

 The parent company behind Milwaukee Tool is Techtronic Industries (TTI).
 Founded in Hong Kong in 1985, TTI includes the following brands:

 - Milwaukee Electric Tool Corp.